What This Article Covers

 JIT eventually developed such a bad reputation that JIT consultants and consultancies knew they had to make a change.
 Drunk on their own Kool-Aid, the answer was not going to be to include more accuracy in their consulting.
 That is to make it representative.
 Instead, they opted for a name change.

 JIT became Lean — and the unsupported claims resumed.
 It resumed to this day.
-Today you can receive all manner of certificates on Lean, most of which simply consists of imposing unrealistic proposals onto manufacturing and inventory management.
+Today you can receive all manner of certificates on Lean, most of which merely consists of imposing unrealistic proposals onto manufacturing and inventory management.
 I have never seen any of these certificates, any Six Sigma plaque, Lean plague, or other merit badges to have any relationship with better outcomes for inventory management in companies.
-Yet in operations, having them often makes the difference in getting jobs or not getting jobs.
+In operations, having them often makes the difference in getting jobs or not getting jobs.

 How JIT and Lean are Incorporated into Systems

 JIT and Lean consultants like using Japanese words.
 They like saying Sensei and Kopai.
 They like to talk about Toyota….as often as humanly possible.
 Lean has its rituals and in this way is quite similar to the Crossfit cult.

 However, what JIT and Lean proponents don’t like to address is that JIT and Lean capabilities have resided in software since supply and production software was first introduced, and before that in inventory formulations.
 I propose using some of these approaches as well.
 They are outlined in my books Lean and Reorder Point Planning and Multi-Method Supply Planning in SAP APO (where “Lean” methods and forecast based planning are mixed by product location in SAP, as well as multiple forecast based procedures are mixed in).